Azure API Limit Booster

 The new app registration is linked to Nerdio Manager.

-1. In Nerdio Manager, navigate to SettingsAzure environment.
+1. In Nerdio Manager, do the following:

-2. In the bottom of the Azure subscriptions tile, in the Azure API Limit Booster section, select Manage client apps.
+• Classic UI: In the bottom of the Azure subscriptions tile, in the Azure API Limit Booster section, select Manage client apps.

-• To unlink, select Unlink.
+• To unlink, select the Unlink icon.

 Was this article helpful?